-- Increasing numbers evident of middle-aged females who are exhibiting potentially harmful numbers use of alcohol which have been frequently reported to be in relation to increased psycho-social stressors. - Underserviced groups including Aboriginal and Torres Strat Islander, LGBTIQAP+ people from CALD communities and individual's using substances experiencing psychosocial stressors can benefit low intensity services. - Low intensity mental health services must be supported to be the primary referral point for mental health support. - Concerns with health literacy and awareness of prevention and recognising when people are Primary and Community Care Community Advisory Group
+- Increasing numbers evident of middle-aged females who are exhibiting potentially harmful numbers use of alcohol which have been frequently reported to be in relation to increased psycho-social stressors. - Underserviced groups, including Aboriginal and Torres Strat Islander, LGBTIQAP+ people, CALD communities and individual's using substances or experiencing psychosocial stressors, can benefit low intensity services. - Low intensity mental health services must be supported to be the primary referral point for mental health support. - Concerns with health literacy and awareness of prevention.